Examining Jimi Hendrix's Rhythm-Guitar Genius

 Jimi Hendrix's stature as rock's greatest guitarist is by now an absolute and indisputable fact.
 In this edition of "In Deep," I'll examine his genius within the realm of rhythm guitar.

-Let’s begin with a breakdown of the intro to the live version of “Little Wing,” transcribed in this issue [see page 136].
+Let’s begin with a breakdown of the intro to the live version of “Little Wing,” transcribed in this issue [see page 136 of the December 2011 issue of Guitar World].
 Before we begin, keep in mind that, as was his nature, Jimi never played any song exactly the same way twice.

 Live or in the studio, he always strove for spontaneously inspired performances of every song.
 For guitarists, this offers a vast treasure of musical lessons to be learned when studying any one of Hendrix’s compositions.

-This version of “Little Wing,” recorded at what is acknowledged as the Jimi Hendrix Experience’s greatest live performance—on February 24, 1969, at London’s Albert Hall—differs in many subtle but fascinating ways from the studio track heard on Axis: Bold as Love.
+This version of “Little Wing,” recorded at what is acknowledged as the Jimi Hendrix Experience’s greatest live performance—February 24, 1969, at London’s Albert Hall—differs in many subtle but fascinating ways from the studio track heard on Axis: Bold As Love.

-In the pickup and through bar 1 [see the transcription for this and other “Little Wing” examples], Jimi first strikes muted strings by lightly laying his fret hand across the fretboard.
+In the pickup and through bar 1, Jimi first strikes muted strings by lightly laying his fret hand across the fretboard.
 This is followed by an expressive slide down from the 12th fret; Jimi barres across the top two strings while lightly fretting the sixth string at the 12th fret by wrapping his thumb over the top of the fretboard.